wingos80/minesweeper_solved/README.md

 - `board.py`: Contains the game logic and board representation.
 - `msdraw.py`: Contains functions for drawing and visual representation.
 - `msgui.py`: Contains elements of the user interface, such as counters and the smiling button.
+- `solver.py`: Contains the solver class `GIGAAI`.
 - `conf.py`: Configuration file.

 ## Contact

-For any questions or comments, feel to contact the following email for the python implementation of minesweeper:
+For any questions or comments, feel to contact the following email for the Python implementation of Minesweeper:

-- Email: seastanmora@gmail.com
+- seastanmora@gmail.com

 And the following emails for the solver implementation: